Dettrax/MULTIMODAL-FORECASTING-MODEL-FOR-STOCK-PRICE-PREDICTION/README.md

 This project aims to predict oil prices using a combination of historical prices and sentiment analysis of news articles.
 The project employs several models and techniques to achieve this, including ARIMA, GARCH, LSTM, bidirectional LSTM, CNN-Attention model, Scaled Dot-Product Attention, Multi-Head Attention, and a Linear-Time Sequence Modeling with Selective State Spaces called Mamba.
 Additionally, an XGBoost model is used to fine-tune and improve the performance of the LSTM, bidirectional LSTM, and CNN-Attention models.

+## I have already collected the data and optimised the Hyperparameters for the models.
+Directly run the scripts to get the predictions

 ## Key Mathematical and Algorithmic Components

 - **ARIMA (AutoRegressive Integrated Moving Average)**: A statistical analysis model that uses time series data to either better understand the data set or to predict future trends.
 It uses autoregressions, differences, and moving averages to model the data.